 Intriguingly, it isn’t just about style.
-To ensure bridal look perfection, also consider the influence color actually has.
+To ensure the most harmonious look, also consider the influence color has.

 And we will tell you how it works, so carry on reading!

 When I was searching for my dress three years ago, I was advised by a consultant to avoid ivory, which puzzled me as I knew it was popular and my skin is fair.

 But trying a creamy ivory dress, I noticed that the warmth in my skin tone and light hair became more saturated.
 It turned out there was too much golden hues going on at the same time which reflected off my skin, and I needed to balance my undertone with a “colder” fabric color.

 I had no idea how complex it could be to find the best dress fabric, and decided to investigate further.
 That is why I want to share this, as Brides-to-be are already full of planning to-do’s and challenges to solve!

 - Lets learn about the difference between skin shade and skin undertone